a review by the Crow.

 The real question is: does the extended cut make the film any better?
 The answer to this is: marginally.
 My personal question is: does it actually manage to do the opposite?
 We’ll get to that in due time.

-The UE makes some of the plot points make a bit more sense, but considering all the other decisions which it reveals were never taken into consideration (seriously: why in the heck was Jena Malone’s character left out?!
+The UE makes some of the plot points make a bit more sense, but considering all the other decisions which it reveals were never taken into consideration (for instance: why was Jena Malone’s character left out?!
 It wouldn’t have really extended the film by all that much, and she explains something actually significant to the plot), it just makes this crow turn a keener eye on the movie.

 WARNING: THIS SECTION CONTAINS ALL THE SPOILERS